TimOliver/WebPKit/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/TimOliver/WebPKit/master/LICENSE)
 [![Platform](https://img.shields.io/cocoapods/p/WebPKit.svg?style=flat)](http://cocoadocs.org/docsets/WebPKit)

-WebPKit is an open source Cocoa framework that wraps the [WebP library](https://developers.google.com/speed/webp) enabling working with WebP image files on all of Apple's platforms.
-This allows quick and easy integration of reading (and later writing) WebP image files into your apps.
-It also includes advanced features such decoding WebP images to custom sizes.
+`WebPKit` is an open source framework that wraps Google's [WebP library](https://developers.google.com/speed/webp) to provide native Cocoa APIs for working with WebP image files on all of Apple's platforms.

+`WebPKit` allows for easily decoding WebP files to `UIImage` or `NSImage` instances.
+It also includes advanced features such as decoding WebP images to custom sizes, and will later support writing to WebP image files as well.

 # Features
 * Read image files in the WebP format.